Transitional Assistance Management Program

 - Separating from regular active duty service and agree to become a member of the Selected Reserve of a Reserve Component.
 The Service member must become a Selected Reservist the day immediately following release from regular active duty service to qualify.

-TAMP eligibility is determined by the Services and documented in the Defense Enrollment Eligibility Reporting System.
+TAMP eligibility is determined by the Services and documented in the Defense Enrollment Eligibility Reporting System(DEERS) A database of information on uniformed services members (sponsors), U.S.-sponsored foreign military, DoD and uniformed services civilians, other personnel as directed by the DoD, and their family members.
+You need to register in DEERS to get TRICARE..
 TAMP eligibility can be viewed online via MilConnect.
 Service members should check with their Service personnel departments for information or assistance with TAMP eligibility.

 For those who qualify, the 180-day TAMP period begins upon the sponsor's separation.
 During TAMP, sponsors and family members are eligible to use one of the following health plan options in addition to military hospitals and clinics: